operasoftware/devopera/blog/_posts/2015-08-03-on-a-moratorium-on-new-browser-features.md

 _This was written by Bruce Lawson, with input from the rest of Opera’s Developer Relations team._

-Added 4 August: Simultaneously with our publishing, Google Chome evangelist Jake Archibald published [If we stand still, we go backwards](https://jakearchibald.com/2015/if-we-stand-still-we-go-backwards/) on the same subject.
+Added 4 August: Simultaneously with our publishing, Google Chrome evangelist Jake Archibald published [If we stand still, we go backwards](https://jakearchibald.com/2015/if-we-stand-still-we-go-backwards/) on the same subject.